-We’re the first to admit that even as registered dietitians and personal trainers who enjoy eating healthy foods, we love sweet flavors as much as the next person– and we definitely gravitate towards sweet over salty foods.
-Apparently, the apple doesn’t fall fare from the tree, as our kids do too.
+We’re the first to admit that we love sweet flavors as much as the next person– and we definitely gravitate towards sweet over salty foods.
+Apparently, the apple doesn’t fall far from the tree, as our kids do too.
 In fact, if we want to be guaranteed to get Tammy’s kids out the door in the morning without a delay, she’s got a few sweet, but healthy reliable choices that she teams up with a protein for a surefire way to get them to devour their breakfast and get them to school on time.
 Although kids think they are eating delicious cookies for breakfast we smile (and you will too) knowing we have created a nutritious cookie with only a few ingredients, that can be whipped up in a flash.
 Enjoy these little guys anytime, but we have to admit, they are a pretty great reason to hop out of bed in the morning.

 Why you’ll love it for your body as much as your kids love it for the flavor: The banana strawberry combo adds the perfect dose of sweetness, and we all love the banana (and strawberries!) for their potassium powers!
 Potassium is so great because it helps to lower blood pressure and to restore normal fluid balance by helping to flush bloat.
 These breakfast cookies also get some warmth from the blood sugar-stabilizing spice, cinnamon.

 Did we mention that these cookies are made from quinoa flakes?
 Yep, all the nutty flavor you love in quinoa comes in flake form, similar to cream-of-wheat.
 But don’t worry if you can’t find quinoa flakes- you can always use oatmeal instead (either way, the cookies are made with whole grain).
 Whip up a batch of these cookies, ASAP!
 But be warned, cookies this tasty might not stick around too long!